BrainSlugs83/PowerShell-Tools/README.md

 The only requirement is PowerShell 5 or greater.

-**Note:** Please note, that for very large files, this may cause a temporary hang if you attempt to copy & paste the entire text file all at once.
+**Note:** Be advised that for very large files, this may cause a temporary hang if you attempt to copy & paste the entire text file all at once.
 I do not recommend using this method for files over 50 MB in size, unless you have no other choice.

 ### How to Launch the Tool?
 #### Option 1: If GitHub is NOT BLOCKED: